|Image by annayozman from Pixabay|

 It makes me happy?
 It's very liberating.
 You're not seeing the big picture, the concept applies to everything.
 You're never going to be done.
 You're never going to be secure.
 You're never going to wake up one day and finally know what, it, is.
 No matter what you've got, even if it's more than you need, you're never going to stop wondering what's missing.

-But you're never going to be old.
+And you're never going to be old.

 Once you truly know and accept this, it might change everything or it might change nothing (externally speaking), but it will change you.